Rolls-Royce and Bentley in the Sunburnt Country: The First Fifty Years of Rolls-Royce in Australia

 That the Rolls-Royce torch was carried in Australia by such colorful and resourceful characters adds greatly to the story, which is exceptionally well supported with a plethora of superb period photographs.
 Before the advent of this book I have never understood the degree of reverence that Australian enthusiasts hold for Mr. Bert Ward.
 Now I know.

 The volume consists of some 478 pages, almost every one of which is absolutely dripping with absorbing facts, figures, and wonderful anecdotes.
 The contents are well researched, fresh and original, not rehashed from earlier works—as has become so commonplace.
 I was also very pleased to read the chapter on the histories of the various Australian coachbuilders, about whom almost nothing has been previously written.
-Mention must also be made of the fabulous indeces, which are so complete that one can find a car or any of its owners in minutes by referring to one of the three very comprehensive tables.
+Mention must also be made of the fabulous indices, which are so complete that one can find a car or any of its owners in minutes by referring to one of the three very comprehensive tables.
 Surely the hallmark of a masterpiece.

 This is undoubtedly my choice as “1999 Book of the Year,” if not the decade.
 It should be compulsory reading for anyone even contemplating writing about Rolls-Royce and Bentley motorcars.
 This is exactly how a book should be.
 Company founder Henry Royce’s dictum “Whatever is rightly done, however humble, is noble” can be applied to this book just as much as to his cars.